Darkforest: Conventional strategies

 Go is generally played by analyzing the position of the stones on the board.
-Some advanced players have described it as playing in some part subconsciously.
-Unlike chess and checkers, where AI players can simply look farther forward at moves than human players, but with each round of Go having on average 250 possible moves, that approach is ineffective.
+Various advanced players have described it as playing in some part subconsciously.
+Unlike chess and checkers, where AI players can simply look further forward at moves than human players, but with each round of Go having on average 250 possible moves, that approach is ineffective.
 Instead, neural networks copy human play by training the AI systems on images of successful moves, the AI can effectively learn how to interpret how the board looks, as many grandmasters do.
 In November 2015, Facebook demonstrated the combination of MCTS with neural networks, which played with a style that "felt human".

 Flaws

-It has been noted that Darkforest still has flaws in its play style.
-Sometimes the bot plays tenuki ("move elsewhere") pointlessly when local powerful moves are required.
+It has been noted that Darkforest still has flaws in its playstyle.
+The bot sometimes plays tenuki ("move elsewhere") pointlessly when local powerful moves are required.
 When the bot is losing, it shows the typical behavior of MCTS, it plays bad moves and loses more.
 The Facebook AI team has acknowledged these as areas of future improvement.